-(a) New and amended standards adopted
+(a) New and amended standards adopted by the Group

 A number of new or amended standards became applicable for the current reporting period.
 The adoption of these new standards and amendments did not have material impact on the Group's financial position or operating result and did not require retrospective adjustment.